Jeep Wrangler extended warranty: cost, coverage and plans

 - Buy a third-party extended warranty that offers similar levels of protection but with the added benefit of not having to go to the dealer for repairs (you can go to any ASE-certified mechanic).

-Whether you go first- or third-party, here’s what all warranties have in common: They only cover repairs needed due to manufacturer defects.
+Whether you go first- or third-party, here’s what all warranties have in common: Car warranties cover only repairs needed due to manufacturer defects.

-If your throttle position sensor fails — which is a common issue on Wranglers, according to RepairPal — that repair would likely be covered under warranty because there was no outside cause.
+If your throttle position sensor fails, that repair would likely be covered under warranty because there was no outside cause.
 However, if you install a lift kit and it causes axle damage, that wouldn’t be covered under warranty since damage from all outside sources (aftermarket parts, weather, collisions) isn’t covered.

 A three-year/36,000-mile bumper-to-bumper extended warranty on a Jeep Wrangler can cost as little as $2,200 before tax, based on the quotes we received.
-That’s well below the $1,000 per year of coverage average for an extended warranty and significantly cheaper than the two quotes we got for our sample Wrangler ($3,257 and $3,684, respectively).
+This is significantly cheaper than the two third-party quotes we got for our sample Wrangler ($3,257 and $3,684, respectively).
+The average extended warranty costs $1,000 per year.

 Warranty prices change, so it’s worth getting multiple quotes for yourself so you know you’re getting a good deal.

-That $2,200 quote came from Zeigler Auto Group, an online wholesaler of Mopar warranties.
+That $2,200 quote came from Zeigler Auto Group, an online wholesaler of Mopar vehicle service contracts (known as FlexCare).
 A Zeigler representative told us that their higher sales volume lets them sell at much lower prices than some dealers and even third-party alternatives.

 You may be able to get a warranty for even less if you opt for nonexclusionary coverage (like a powertrain plan), but it’s a riskier choice.
 These plans tend to cost up to 40% less, but they only cover between 2% and 10% of the parts on your car.
 A bumper-to-bumper plan covers 90% or more.
 Basically, you get less coverage for your money, and there’s a much bigger chance that a given repair won’t be covered by your new warranty.